iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-experiments.md

 <admon>

-The live experiment row for an experiment is displayed only if its parent Git commit is shown in the project table.
+The live experiments row for an experiment is displayed only if its parent Git commit is shown in the project table.
 So before you run the experiment, make sure that its parent commit is pushed to Git.